scheingraber/vimdows-ng/README.md

 ---------------------

 ###Info
-Vimdows Navigation tries to allow you to use Vim (or vim-like) commands outside of vim anywhere in Windows.
+Vimdows-ng allows you to use Vim (or vim-like) normal mode outside anywhere in Windows.

 This is forked from [achalddave](https://github.com/achalddave/Vimdows-Navigation) who himself modified the [original script](http://www.autohotkey.com/community/viewtopic.php?t=44762) by Rich Alesi, and most of the credit for this script goes to him.